BenJeau/indicator-extractor/README.md

 const pdfData: string = parsePdf(new Uint8Array());
 // Where you can then use `extractIndicators` on the text const pdfIndicators: Indicator[] = extractIndicators(pdfData);

+// Or scrape a website
+const websiteText: string = scrapeWebsite("https://github.com");
+// Where you can then use `extractIndicators` on the text const websiteIndicators: Indicator[] = extractIndicators(websiteText);
 ```